Harjas12/Animation-Lab/Readme.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to programatically build autoconstraint rules.
-2. Why are autoconstraint rules not respected when UI is changed programatically.
+2. Why are autoconstraint rules not respected when UI is changed programatically?

 ## Video Walkthrough